Israel's military orders civilians to evacuate Gaza City, ahead of a feared ground offensive

-JERUSALEM (AP) — Israel’s military directed the evacuation on Friday of all of the hundreds of thousands of civilians living in Gaza City ahead of a feared Israel ground offensive.
-The directive came on the heels of what the United Nations said was a warning they received from Israel to evacuate 1.1 million people living in the north of Gaza within 24 hours.
+JERUSALEM (AP) — Israel’s military delivered sweeping evacuation orders for almost half of Gaza’s 2.3 million people Friday ahead of a feared ground offensive aiming at eradicating the Hamas militant group after its grisly assault into Israel, U.N. officials said.
+The orders sent panic through civilians and aid workers already struggling under Israeli airstrikes and a blockade.

-The Israeli military order, which comes on the seventh day of a war declared by Israel following an unprecedented Hamas incursion and deadly attack, directs residents of Gaza City to flee deeper south into the Gaza Strip, a narrow coastal territory.
+The Israeli military sent one evacuation order in the morning, warning the hundreds of thousands of civilians of Gaza City to flee deeper south into the Gaza Strip, a narrow coastal territory.
 Israel’s directive charged that Hamas militants were hiding in tunnels under the city.

-“This is chaos, no one understands what to do,” said Inas Hamdan, an officer at the U.N.
-Palestinian refugee agency in Gaza City while she grabbed whatever she could throw into her bags as the panicked shouts of her relatives could be heard around her.
-She said all the U.N. staff in Gaza City and northern Gaza had been told to evacuate south to Rafah.

 “This evacuation is for your own safety,” the Israeli military said, in a warning it said was sent to Gaza City civilians.

+“Forget about food, forget about electricity, forget about fuel.
+The only concern now is just if ... you’re going to live,” Farsakh said, breaking into heaving sobs.

+“What will happen to our patients?” she asked.
+“We have wounded, we have elderly, we have children who are in hospitals.”
+Farsakh said many of the medics were refusing to evacuate hospitals and abandon patients.
+Instead, she said, they called their colleagues to say goodbye.

-The flurry of directives could signal an impending ground offensive, though the Israeli military has not yet confirmed such an appeal.
+The flurry of directives was taken as signaling an already expected Israeli ground offensive, though the Israeli military has not yet confirmed such a decision.
 On Thursday it said that while it was preparing, no decision has been made.

-Israel delivered an even broader evacuation order — giving almost half of tiny Gaza’s population 24 hours to flee to the territory’s south — to the U.N., spokesman Stephane Dujarric said.
-The Israeli military did not immediately confirm the broader evacuation order.
+Israeli military spokesman Jonathan Conricus said the military will operate with “significant force” in Gaza in the coming days and is calling on civilians to evacuate in the sealed-off territory so it can strike Hamas militants.
+He said Israeli forces “will make extensive efforts to avoid harming civilians.”

+“Out of an understanding that there are civilians here who are not our enemy and we do not want to target them, we are asking them to evacuate so that we will be able to continue to strike military targets belonging to Hamas in the Gaza Strip.”

-The broad order for all of Gaza's north also applies to all U.N. staff and to the hundreds of thousands who have taken shelter in U.N. schools and other facilities since Israel launched round-the-clock airstrikes Saturday.
+The U.N. said the broad evacuation warning it received for all of Gaza’s north also applies to all U.N. staff and to the hundreds of thousands who have taken shelter in U.N. schools and other facilities since Israel launched round-the-clock airstrikes Saturday.

-“The United Nations considers it impossible for such a movement to take place without devastating humanitarian consequences,” Dujarric said.
+“The United Nations considers it impossible for such a movement to take place without devastating humanitarian consequences,” U.N. spokesman Stephane Dujarric said.

-“The United Nations strongly appeals for any such order, if confirmed, to be rescinded avoiding what could transform what is already a tragedy into a calamitous situation,” the spokesman said.
+“The United Nations strongly appeals for any such order, if confirmed, to be rescinded avoiding what could transform what is already a tragedy into a calamitous situation,” Dujarric said.

 A ground offensive in Gaza, which is ruled by Hamas and where the population is densely packed into a sliver of land only 40 kilometers (25 miles) long, would likely bring even higher casualties on both sides in brutal house-to-house fighting.